HelpMeFinishPhD/Qcamp2019/missions/Eve_M3.md

 * [Full] points after completion of the mission

 Step by step walkthrough:

-1. We will figure this as we go on
+1. Hack the quantum channel through the same procedure described in `Mission 2`.
+You should have intercepted an integer multiple of 16-bits.
+Obtain the polarisation state sequence.

 #### [10 points] Message encryption handout
 > *Privacy and encryption work, but it's too easy to make a mistake that exposes you.*

 > *- Barton Gellman*

 Objective: Complete the `Message Encryption` handout.
-No cheating or copying with Charlie allowed [insert stern warning].
+No cheating or copying with Charlie allowed.

 Point allocation scheme:
 * Based on the number of correct responses in the handout.